dpsa4fl/dpsa4fl-example-project/README.md

 The project itself is based on the [pytorch quickstart example](https://github.com/adap/flower/tree/main/examples/quickstart_pytorch) from flower (learning the CIFAR-10 dataset), but is adapted to use our [flower fork](https://github.com/dpsa-project/flower).

 **Note: The dpsa project is a work in progress.
-This esample project exists for testing urposes, the code should not be used in production.**
+This example project exists for testing purposes, the code should not be used in production.**

 ## First time setup
 Running this project consists of four steps: